1-877-929-7245

 Day 11 - First Class experience on the iconic Glacier Express

-Today is a highlight of any rail vacation to Switzerland as we embark on one of Europe's most iconic train journeys - the incredible Glacier Express to Brig in First Class.
-The 'slowest express train' delves into the Rhine Gorge, where our panoramic cars provide great views of the 'Swiss Grand Canyon'.
+Today is a highlight of any vacation to Switzerland as we embark on one of Europe's most iconic train journeys - the incredible Glacier Express to Brig in First Class.
+The "slowest express train in the world" delves into the Rhine Gorge, where our panoramic carriages provide great views of the "Swiss Grand Canyon."

-Averaging a steady 24mph, the Glacier Express allows us to enjoy the continually impressive scenery while we enjoy a two-course lunch at our seats.
-Snow-dusted peaks pass by as the train climbs over the Oberalp Pass, the peak of the route, before entering the nine-mile-long Furka Base Tunnel and spiraling down through picture-perfect Swiss villages on the approach to Brig.
-Here we change trains and travel in First Class to Interlaken, via the pretty lakeside town of Spiez.
+Averaging a steady 24mph, the Glacier Express allows us to enjoy the continually impressive scenery and a two-course lunch at our seats.
+Snow-dusted peaks pass by as the train climbs over the Oberalp Pass, the highlight of the route, before entering the nine-mile-long Furka Base Tunnel and spiraling down through picture-perfect Swiss villages on the approach to Brig.
+Here we change trains and travel in First Class to Interlaken, via the lakeside town of Spiez.

-Interlaken is a delightful town nestled between two glacier-fed lakes and towering peaks.
-Our 4-Star hotel is on the main street, providing great views of mountains and the nearby castle grounds.
+Interlaken is a town nestled between two glacier-fed lakes and towering peaks.
+Our four-star hotel is on the main street, providing great views of mountains.
 After checking in this evening, we enjoy a three-course dinner.

 Includes